 Download summary of testing requirements

-Permitted travel across Alert Level boundaries
+List of permitted travel across Alert Level boundary

 If your personal travel is permitted

 You just need to make sure you have acceptable evidence to travel.
 If you are making a return trip, you will also need to carry evidence of where you live.

 If you are travelling to an area at a lower Alert Level, make sure you follow safety precautions if you stop, such as: